techidaily/site-games-able/source/_posts/game-on-slow-down-discover-idles.md

 ## What Are Idle Games?

- Idle games are[a niche video game genre](https://www.makeuseof.com/tag/niche-video-game-genres-worth-playing/) .
+ Idle games are [a niche video game genre](https://www.makeuseof.com/tag/niche-video-game-genres-worth-playing/) .
 As the name suggests, idle games require less direct input than a typical first-person shooter or precision platformer.
 They let you make progress simply by having the game running, potentially alongside other games, videos, or—whisper it quietly—work.

  Idle games often start by being anything but idle, though, requiring constant interaction.
 This is often in the form of simple, repetitive mouse clicking which is about as fun as it sounds.
 However, a typical idle game soon ramps up the fun.
 By offering upgrades to automate the manual work, idle games scale your abilities in tandem with your objective.